netxms/netxms-doc/admin/windows-event-log-synchronization.rst

 Filtering is done in two stages.
 First is pre-filter, which allows to independently filter by Event ID, Source and Severity level.
-Second stage - Filter ( .. versionadded:: 5.2 ) allows to define chain of rules to filter by combinations of Event ID, Source and Severity level.
+Second stage - Filter (added in version 5.2) allows to define chain of rules to filter by combinations of Event ID, Source and Severity level.

 Pre-filter